Illinois Healthcare News| September 13, 2018

 Interestingly enough, the Pharmaceutical Care Management Association (PCMA) representing PMBs, said in a written statement that HB 3479 would “grant a ‘blank check’ to independent drug stores.
 According to PCMA, the bill would “require higher payments for prescription drugs in Medicaid, while removing incentives to dispense lower-priced, equally effective options for patients.”

 Without a legislative fix that will free up these funds, entire counties across the state might be left without pharmacies.
 Several drug stores have already closed in two Illinois counties, Mt.
 Zion and Lincoln.
-What’s more, CVS Health started sending letters to struggling pharmacies and asking if they would be interested in a buyout offer, according to a the Illinois Pharmacists Association – “This is the definition of a predatory behavior.”
+What’s more, CVS Health started sending letters to struggling pharmacies and asking if they would be interested in a buyout offer, according to the Illinois Pharmacists Association – “This is the definition of a predatory behavior.”

 ‘Spread pricing,’ an incurable disease?